junuxyz/junuxyz.github.io/content/blog/posts/shaped-transformer.md

 The reality is, $N$ sentences are put into batch and passed as input.
 But this doesn’t introduce anything new to the original architecture (all sentences in batch are just parallely processed) but it’s still worth noting that `nbatches` mean that because it’s the default parameter in all shapes in the Transformer.

+For example let’s say $N=3$.
+That means we have 3 sentences per batch.
 ### $S$ or `n_seq`

 `n_seq` means the number of tokens in one sentence.
 Since Transformer utilizes parallel processing, we need to pre-define the length of it.
 Usually we define it based on the longest sentence.
-For example let’s say $N=3$.
-Then we have 3 sentences per batch.

 ```
 I love you            --3